scipy-conference/scipy_proceedings/papers/manuel_krebber/manuel_krebber.rst

     \end{table}

 BLAS_ is a collection of optimized routines that can compute specific linear algebra operations efficiently.
-As an example, assume we want to match all subexpressions of a linear algebra expression which we can compute with the `?TRMM`_ BLAS routine.
+As an example, assume we want to match all subexpressions of a linear algebra expression which can be computed by the `?TRMM`_ BLAS routine.
 These have the form :math:`\alpha \times op(A)  \times B` or :math:`\alpha  \times B  \times op(A)` where :math:`op(A)` is either the identity function or transposition, and :math:`A` is a triangular matrix.
 For this example, we leave out all variants where :math:`\alpha \neq 1`.
-Note that this is meant merely as an example use case for pattern matching and not as a general solution for compiling linear algebra expressions.

 In order to model the linear algebra expressions, we use the operations shown in Table :ref:`tbl:laop`.
 In addition, we have special symbol subclasses for scalars, vectors and matrices.
 Matrices also have a set of properties, e.g. they can be triangular, symmetric, square, etc.
-For those patterns we also use a special kind of dot variable, that is restricted to only match a specific kind of symbol.
+For those patterns we also use a special kind of dot variable which is restricted to only match a specific kind of symbol.
-Finally, we can construct the patterns using sequence variables to capture the remaining operands of the multiplication:
+Finally, we construct the patterns using sequence variables to capture the remaining operands of the multiplication:

 .. code-block:: python